ReenaRajani/tv-coding-challenge/README.md

 - When the UI is in a loading state render a skeleton. ([program-loading.jpg](./program-loading.jpg)).
 - When an error occurs an error message message should be rendered. ([error.jpg](./error.jpg))

-## Other Notes

-Please also include a `README` with setup instructions, and any tests or other documentation you created as part of your solution.

-Also, add the following info to your `README`:

-- How did you decide on the technical and architectural choices used as part of your solution?
-- Are there any improvements you could make to your submission?
-- What would you do differently if you were allocated more time?

-Please also send through any other code or projects that you're proud of and would like to share with us.

-Any feedback on the coding challenge once you're done is also appreciated!

-### SetUp Instructions
+## SetUp Instructions
-The Project is built React and typescript and styled component. you need to first install the dependencies via `yarn install`.
+The Project is built React, Typescript and styled components.

+- You will need to first install the dependencies via `yarn install`.
-Post the dependencies installation, you can start the application via `yarn start` To execute the tests run `yarn test`
+- Post the installation, start the application via `yarn start`.
+- To execute the tests run `yarn test`

+Folder Structure:
+The project uses the following folder structure
+- src
+  - components `(Reusable components)`
+    - App.tsx
+    - Header.tsx
+    - ImageCarousel.tsx
+  - pages `(components based on the routes)`
+    - Details
+    - Home
+  - styles `(global styles are defined here)`
+  - typings `(custom types are defined here)`